All Episodes

 You realize we got a newsletter.

-We have a website, we have a morning update, and we've got 15 hours of radio to do every week.
+And we've got 15 hours of radio to do every week.

 And there has to be some stuff that's unique to where it is.

-So we always try to pick a commentary subject for the rush morning update that hasn't been discussed on the radio before.
+So we always try to pick a commentary subject for the Rush morning update that hasn't been discussed on the radio before.

 The Obama regime wants to change the way farmers farm.